My trick for compressing SVGs

 <path d="M 10 10 H 90 V 90 H 10 L 10 10"/>

-Final results After implementing these techniques, I dropped my 1.4mb of SVG data to 108kb~ of instructions.
+After implementing these techniques, I dropped my 1.4mb of SVG data to 108kb~ of instructions.
+BUSY was successfully archived on the blochchain, and is being exhibited on Artblocks.io.